 The Midland Area Community Foundation administers the AAUW Midland (MI) Branch, Inc. local scholarships.
-Please refer to the Foundation website (www.midlandfoundation.org) for application deadlines and requirements, including a definition of Midland (MI) County residency.
+Please refer to the Foundation website (www.midlandfoundation.org – click on “Apply for a Scholarship“) for application deadlines and requirements, including a definition of Midland (MI) County residency.
 If you have any questions, please direct them to the Foundation office at 76 Ashman Circle, Midland, MI 48640; phone: 989-839-9661; E-mail: email@example.com

 The AAUW Midland (MI) Branch, Inc. may award the: